YUNYISHENG/Episode/pages/projects.md

 % An Application in Autoregressive Markov Regime Models for High Dimensional Dataset to estimating the regimes.

-- **Continous Markov Regime Switching Models**
+- **Continous Time Markov Regime Switching Models**

+% Asymptotic properties of the estimators

 - **Hypothesis Tests and Inferences for Markov Regime Switching Models.**

+% Restrictions on the Parameters for each Regime.

-Restrictions on the Parameters for each Regime and across regimes.
+% Restrictions on the Parameters across regimes.